TutteInstitute/toponymy/doc/llm_wrappers.rst

 For users just getting started with topic modeling or working with smaller datasets, the decision process is relatively straightforward.
 Basic synchronous wrappers provide the simplest development experience and are easier to debug when things go wrong.
 If you're working with fewer than 100 topics or doing exploratory analysis where you need to iterate quickly on prompts and settings, the sequential processing approach of basic wrappers is often preferable to the additional complexity of async implementations.

 Privacy considerations play an increasingly important role in wrapper selection, particularly for organizations handling sensitive data or operating in regulated industries.
-Local model wrappers like LlamaCpp, HuggingFace, and VLLM ensure that your data never leaves your infrastructure, providing complete control over data processing and compliance.
+Local model wrappers like LlamaCpp, HuggingFace, VLLM, and Ollama ensure that your data never leaves your infrastructure, providing complete control over data processing and compliance.
 However, this privacy comes with the trade-off of requiring suitable hardware resources and the technical expertise to manage model deployment and maintenance.

 For production environments and larger-scale deployments, the choice becomes more nuanced.
 High throughput requirements typically favor asynchronous wrappers, which can process multiple topics concurrently and make much more efficient use of API quotas and network resources.
 Real-time applications benefit from async wrappers with carefully tuned concurrency limits that balance speed with API rate limit compliance.
 Enterprise environments often gravitate toward solutions like AzureAI that integrate well with existing infrastructure and provide the compliance and security features required for corporate deployments.

 Understanding the fundamental differences between local and API-based models is crucial for making informed decisions about your topic modeling infrastructure.
-Local models, accessed through wrappers like LlamaCpp, HuggingFace, and VLLM, eliminate ongoing API costs entirely and provide complete data privacy since all processing happens on your own hardware.
+Local models, accessed through wrappers like LlamaCpp, HuggingFace, VLLM, and Ollama, eliminate ongoing API costs entirely and provide complete data privacy since all processing happens on your own hardware.
 This approach is particularly attractive for organizations with strict data governance requirements or projects with long-term, high-volume processing needs where API costs would accumulate significantly over time.
 However, local deployment requires substantial hardware investments, particularly GPU resources for reasonable performance, along with the technical expertise to manage model deployment, updates, and maintenance.

 API-based models represent the opposite trade-off, offering a pay-per-use model that eliminates hardware requirements and provides access to cutting-edge models without the need for local infrastructure management.
-Services like OpenAI, Anthropic, and Cohere handle all the complexities of model hosting, scaling, and maintenance, allowing you to focus on your core application logic.
+Services like OpenAI, Anthropic, Cohere, and Google Gemini handle all the complexities of model hosting, scaling, and maintenance, allowing you to focus on your core application logic.
 The downside is the ongoing cost per request and the requirement for internet connectivity, along with the need to trust third-party services with your data processing.

 The choice between local and API models often comes down to volume and usage patterns.
 For occasional use, small projects, or experimentation, API models typically provide better value and lower barrier to entry.
 For high-volume, production deployments, or scenarios with strict privacy requirements, the upfront investment in local model infrastructure often pays dividends in the long term through eliminated API costs and enhanced data control.